Usman0xRCExploit/XerinFuscater-String-Decrypter/README.md

 If anyone has the latest version of Xerin, please share a sample of its string encryption so I can create a decrypter for the new version as well.

+## ☕ Buy me a coffee if this project helped you

+If this project helped you & saved your time, you can support (optional):

+- Binance Pay ID: **140911780**
+- USDT (TRC20): **TFyhio2s19NCSRdMBt5dsHJjrNsBuhTp5s**

+Thank you for your support ❤️